The Killer That Stalked New York

 The Killer That Stalked New York (also known as Frightened City) is a 1950 American film noir directed by Earl McEvoy and starring Evelyn Keyes, Charles Korvin and William Bishop.
 The film, shot on location and in a semi-documentary style, is about diamond smugglers who unknowingly start a smallpox outbreak in the New York City of 1947.
-It is based on the real threat of a smallpox epidemic in the city, as described in a story taken from a 1948 Cosmopolitan magazine article.
+It is based on the real threat of a smallpox epidemic in the city, as described in a story taken from a 1948 Cosmopolitan magazine article by Milton Lehman.

 Plot

 Arriving at New York City's Pennsylvania Station after a trip to Cuba, Sheila Bennet, who is smuggling $50,000 worth of diamonds into the country, realizes that she is being followed by the authorities.
 She mails the diamonds to her husband Matt Krane instead of carrying them around, and then tries to shake the Treasury agent following her.

 Feeling sick, Sheila nearly faints on the street, and a police officer takes her to a local clinic.
 While there, she encounters a little girl and inadvertently infects her.
 Sheila is misdiagnosed as having a common cold, and she returns home.
 When the girl is admitted to the hospital, she is diagnosed with smallpox.

 Matt, who has been cheating on Sheila with her sister Francie, attempts to abscond without either of them when the diamonds finally arrive through the mail.
 However, his fence cannot buy the diamonds because the police are searching for them.
 Matt will have to wait for ten days for the cash, so he cannot leave New York.
 Sheila confronts Francie, who later kills herself because of Matt's betrayal, and Sheila seeks revenge.

 Finding a growing number of smallpox victims, city officials attempt to vaccinate everyone in New York to prevent an epidemic, but they quickly exhaust their supply of serum, causing a panic in the city.
 Tracking the victims, agents realize that the disease carrier and the diamond smuggler are the same person.
 Sheila, increasingly sick but unaware that she has smallpox, continues to elude capture.
 She returns to the doctor at the clinic for more medicine.
 After the doctor explains her illness and tries to convince her to surrender, she shoots him in the arm and escapes.

 Sheila eventually finds Matt, who tries to escape from the police but falls from a building ledge to his death.
 Sheila nearly attempts to drop herself from the ledge until the doctor informs her that the little girl whom she had met has died.
 Sheila surrenders to the authorities and, before succumbing to the disease, provides information on the people whom she had contacted.